-When the semester is not in session, Security Guards are available during business hours, Monday through Friday.
-Any suspicious activity or person seen in the parking lots, loitering around vehicles, inside or around buildings on campus should be reported to Security.
+When the semester is not in session, Security Guards are available during business hours, Monday through Friday at the main campus.
+Any suspicious activity or person seen in the parking lots, loitering around vehicles, within or around buildings on campus should be reported to Security.